VnUgE/Simple-Bookmark/README.md

 docker-compose up -d
 ```
  _Of course there is more setup involved, so take a look at the docs for more info_
+ _This container does not need root permissions to run_

-The image should be about 139mb when built!
+The image should be about 127mb when built!
 I'm also hoping to get it down even smaller in the future.
 You may also use Podman in the same format, simply substitute the word `docker` with `podman` in the previous commands.

 ### Bare-metal install
 >[!NOTE]